-One beeswax altar candle (approximately one inch in diameter), the kind used in Catholic and Episcopal churches.
-You can get them at any Catholic supply store.
+Use one beeswax candle approximately one inch in diameter.
 Avoid colored or scented candles and those with decals or any other ornamentation.
 Don’t use votive lights or candles inside a glass container.

 This exercise should be done in a darkened room.

-It’s always best to prepare yourself by saying a short prayer, such as the Our Father or Hail Mary, or you can read an inspiring poem—anything that will calm your mind and emotions and help you get centered.
+It’s always best to prepare yourself.
+Saying a short prayer, or reading an inspiring poem, will calm your mind and emotions and help you get centered.

 Begin the exercise by thinking about the candle and its flame.
 Notice the different colors within the flame.
 See how the heat rises up from its tip and how this convection current shapes the fire into a point.
 In your mind’s eye, see how the heat from the flame rises straight up, creating vortexes in the air.

-These are the kinds of thoughts you should be having while you do the Candle Exercise.
-You can have any thoughts you want, just as long as they relate in some way, either literally or symbolically, to the fire or combustion process.
+Your thoughts should relate in some way, either literally or symbolically, to the fire or combustion process.

-What you should NOT do is space out or let yourself get lulled into a hypnotic state.
-The purpose of the exercise is to train your attention, to develop FOCUS.
+The purpose of the exercise is to train your attention, to develop focus.
 So don’t drift.
 Also, don’t try to “see things” in the flame.
-This is not Game of Thrones.
 You’re not looking for guidance or trying to peer into other realms.
-No, really…I mean it.
-Don’t do that.
 Stay present, stay focused.
 Discipline your mind.

 This process should last about ten to fifteen minutes.
-Any longer than that tends to defeat the purpose.
 When you’re finished, get up and do something else.
 Don’t think about the thoughts or experiences you had while doing the exercise.
 Just put the stuff away and go about your day or evening.

 So, in the visualization phase of this exercise, remember these few rules: